Hurricane Willa: Nayarit

-In Nayarit state, Willa inflicted at least MX$10 billion (US$510 million) in damage.
+In the state of Nayarit, Willa inflicted at least Mex$10 billion (US$510 million) in damage.
 A state of emergency was declared for 12 municipalities.
 The hurricane left about 100,000 people homeless statewide.
-A hydro-agricultural system in the northern part of the state was damaged, resulting in MX$700 million (US$35.7 million) in losses.
+A hydro-agricultural system in the northern part of the state was damaged, resulting in Mex$700 million (US$35.7 million) in losses.
 Heavy rainfall caused rivers to crest more than 11 m above normal, forcing the municipalities of Tecuala, Acaponeta, Tuxpan, San Blas, and Huajicori to be evacuated.
 A total of 12,000 people were forced into shelters statewide.

 Heavy rain from Willa led to severe flooding along the San Pedro River and the Acaponeta River, affecting 180,000 people.
 Four people drowned along the San Pedro River – three in Huajicori, and one in San Vicente in Tuxpan.
 The only road to the El Valle de la Urraca community was washed out, leaving its inhabitants without outside communication.
 Strong winds and floodwaters wiped out local shrimp farms.
-One farmer lost 22.0–33.1 US tons (20–30 metric tons) or about MX$2 million (US$82,000).
+One farmer lost 22.0–33.1 US tons (20–30 metric tons) or about Mex$2 million (US$82,000).
 In Tuxpan, the overflow of the San Pedro River caused sewage leaks.
 Three out of four of the municipality's public schools suffered major flood damage; another 42 schools in the state of Nayarit experienced considerable damage.
 Tens of thousands of individuals in the municipality experienced flooding up to 2 m in height.
 The flooding from the rivers also caused a shortage of potable water in the northern portion of the state; water service was not restored for at least two weeks after the end of the storm.
 The municipal government lost 2.2 US tons (2 metric tons) of food aid after the warehouse the food was stored in was flooded.
 Firefighters worked overnight to rescue people trapped on their roofs.

 Acaponeta was similarly severely impacted as record-breaking flooding occurred along the Acaponeta River, with a flood crest of 12.20 m and peak discharge of 17,000 m3/s recorded.
-Several vehicles were trapped by floodwaters along Mexican Federal Highway 68, particularly at the Acaponeta toll booth.
+Several vehicles were trapped by floodwaters along Federal Highway 68, particularly at the Acaponeta toll booth.
 Civil Protection and Mexican Navy personnel conducted at least 80 land and water rescues.
-Flooding also forced the closure of Mexican Federal Highway 15D between Acaponeta and La Guásima.
+Flooding also forced the closure of Federal Highway 15D between Acaponeta and La Guásima.